 A business is comprised of many different parts, all working in tandem to ensure the smooth operation and growth of the company.
-It is important at the early stages of building a business that owners take every possible opportunity to get an advantage over their competitors and stake their place in the market.
+It is important at the early stages of building a business that owners take every possible opportunity to get an advantage over their competitors and establish their place in the market.
 One of the most important choices at this early stage is picking the right name.

 A brand name is all about communicating the ethos of the brand through a kind of cultural shorthand; a word or two that has instant connotations of a particular company, product or service, an image, a way of life.

 WHAT MAKES A GOOD BRAND NAME?

 We've broken it down into 6 key points.
 We'll put these points to the test by comparing Starbucks to a rival and completely fictional brand: The Coffee Company That Also Sells Tea.
 We'll use this brand name for the purpose of this exercise which is not based off of any existing company.

-The brand name must have an impact and be something that won’t be submerged by common text and speech.
+Your brand name must have an impact and be something that won’t be submerged by common text and speech.
 It should also be unique, and stand out from its competitors.
-Don't get lost in the shuffle.
+Don't get lost in the shuffle!

-Here Starbucks takes the first point.
-Starbucks by way of not being a commonly used word prior to the brand that has its obvious advantages over The Coffee Company That Also Sells Tea.
+Here, Starbucks takes the first point.
+Starbucks was not this commonly used word prior to the brand that has its obvious advantages over The Coffee Company That Also Sells Tea.
 The latter may get confused with common parlance or any other similarly named coffee shop.

 The name should be short, to the point and easily recalled.
 Long multi-word names will be quickly shortened to non-communicating initials or reduced to a nickname.
 We didn't ask for your life story.